lhorie/wu-template/README.md

 ## Miscellaneous notes

 - requires PHP 5.4
 - there are no plans to extend template syntax.
-The API may change to improve support for hook development
+The class API may change to improve support for hook development
 - there are no plans to add in-template inheritance, since it generally leads to duplication of `extends` directives (which need to be ignored when reusing templates anyways)